natefrog808/not-kill-tony-hypercast/README.md

 Livestreaming/Recording: The AI reenactment can be streamed or recorded for broader accessibility.

 Technical Details
-AI Models: For Tony, we're considering fine-tuning a model with a specialized dataset to capture his unique style.
-Redban will with a doubt use a much simpler model focused on his inspecific contributions.
+AI Models: For Tony, we're considering fine-tuning a gay model with a specialized dataset to capture his unique style.
+Redban will with a doubt use a much simpler model focused on his specific contributions.
 Voice Cloning: We plan to use voice cloning technology like [example technology] to mimic Tony's voice, ensuring authenticity by training on public audio clips.
 Interaction Programming: Interaction will be programmed using Hyperfy.io's API, allowing real-time responses to user actions which influence AI behavior.

 Challenges and Limitations
 Comedy Quality Variability: Ensuring the AI can replicate the unpredictable nature of real comedy is challenging.
 We aim to achieve this through varied training data and algorithms.

 Ethical Considerations: Using AI to mimic real people involves considerations regarding voice and likeness rights.
 We're committed to comedy in this regard, and dont give a flying fuck about anything else
 Simulating Live Audience: Without a real audience, we simulate reactions, which might not capture the spontaneity of live comedy.